Wadi Al-Seer: The valley: location and history

+The valley offers access to the impressive Hellenistic-period ruins of Iraq el-Amir.

+In 1880, Circassians resettled by the Ottomans established a village in the valley, generally known as Wadi Sir or Wadi es-Sir, but known to the British during the First World War's Sinai and Palestine campaign as Ain es Sir.
+The valley and the village became important landmarks during three British attacks, the first and second in spring, and the third in autumn of 1918.
+Maps and war memoirs are using various spellings (Wadi, Wady, es Sir, Es Sir, Seer etc.).
+Meanwhile the old village has grown and become part of Greater Amman as Bayader Wadi Al-Seer (see section below).

+Neighborhoods (Amman)

 Wadi Al-Seer district contains ten neighbourhoods; Al-Rawabi, Swefieh, Jandaweel, Al-Rawnaq, Al-Sahl, Al-Diyar, Bayader, Al-Sina'a, Al-Kursi and west Umm Uthaina.

 Bayader Wadi Al-Seer

 Bayader Wadi as-Seer neighbourhood is a small low-income town on the outskirts of the Greater Amman Municipality.
 It contains some Ottoman-era buildings and mosques from the early 20th century.
-10 kilometres outside Wadi as-Seer are the ruins of the Qasr al-Abd castle and the related caves of Iraq al-Amir.
+Some 10 kilometres outside Wadi as-Seer are the ruins of the Qasr al-Abd castle and the related caves of Iraq al-Amir.
 Wadi as-Seer city contains a well known historical courthouse, an old fort, an entire Ottoman-style neighbourhood standing on extremely steep hills that are enveloped by European narrow streets.

-The area is on the extreme outskirts of the city and overlooks some of the mountains that the city is built on.
+The area is on the extreme outskirts of the city{ and overlooks some of the mountains that the city is built on.

 The name of the neighbourhood is an archaic Levantine compound noun, it roughly translates to "the Threshing Floor of the Valley of the Orchards".

 Sweifieh

-Sweifieh, one of the most important cultural neighborhoods of the capital Amman, is located in the Wadi as-Seer district.
-The neighborhood is home to several entertainment, clubbing and shopping industries of the country.

-In Sweifieh has a lot of family-oriented spots.
-The malls of Sweifieh are usually filled by families during the days and afternoons, whereas the same spots are occupied by a younger crowd during the night time.
-Sweifieh also has a high number of renowned schools, such as The English School, the British International Community School, the Modern American School, and the First Patriarch Diodoros School, a Greek Orthodox school.

-Sweifieh is home to the Albaraka Mall, one of the most influential malls in the district due to its beautiful and bizarre glass architecture and its iconic cinema complex.
+Sweifieh, a well known and culturally significant neighborhood, is located in the Wadi as-Seer district.
+The country's best-known place for entertainment, clubbing and shopping, Sweifieh is home to several high-end clubs, bars, hotels, restaurants and malls and is inhabited mostly by upper middle-income residents.
+The malls of Sweifieh are usually filled by families during daytime, and by a younger crowd during nighttime.
+Albaraka Mall stands out with its glass architecture and popular cinema complex.